kimfucious/netlify-forms-formik/README.md

 const rcRef = useRef(null);
 ```

-This, plus the ref attribute on the `Reaptcha` element, allows execute() to be called on `rcRef.current`, which is done when the form is submitted in the Formik `onSubmit` function.
+The above assignment, plus the associated ref attribute on the `Reaptcha` element, allows execute() to be called on `rcRef.current`, which is done when the form is submitted in the Formik `onSubmit` function.

 ```jsx
 onSubmit={values => {